Joey Badass: 2010-14: Beginnings and breakthrough

-In October 2010, Joey Badass uploaded a video of himself freestyling to YouTube.
+In October 2010, Scott uploaded a video of himself freestyling to YouTube.
 The video was re-posted on to American hip hop site World Star Hip Hop and caught the attention of Jonny Shipes, the president of Cinematic Music Group, who soon after became his manager.

-In early 2012, Joey Badass and Capital Steez released a video for "Survival Tactics" via their YouTube channel "PROfckingERA", which samples the song of the same name from the album 2000 Fold by Styles of Beyond.
+In early 2012, Scott and Capital Steez released a video for "Survival Tactics" via their YouTube channel "PROfckingERA", which samples the song of the same name from the album 2000 Fold by Styles of Beyond.
 In February 2012, Pro Era released their debut mixtape entitled The Secc$ Tap.e.
 On March 21, 2012, MTV News featured Joey Badass' verse from the video during a RapFix Live segment and subsequently appeared as a featured guest on Sucker Free the following month.
 The song was succeeded with the video premiere of "Hardknock" featuring CJ Fly on MTV2.

-On June 12, 2012, Joey Badass released his debut solo mixtape 1999.
+On June 12, 2012, Scott released his debut solo mixtape 1999.
 This album was only released to music streaming platforms such as Spotify and Apple Music in 2018.
 A video for the song "Waves" was released in June 2012.
 The mixtape immediately increased his popularity in the underground scene.
 The mixtape was named the 38th best album of 2012 by Complex magazine and the best mixtape of 2012 by HipHopDX.
 On September 6 of the same year, he released another mixtape titled Rejex, which featured all the tracks that did not make it on the 1999 mixtape.